MicrosoftDocs/xamarin-docs/docs/essentials/get-started.md

 1. Download and install [Visual Studio](https://visualstudio.microsoft.com/) with the [Visual Studio tools for Xamarin](~/get-started/installation/index.md).

-2. Open an existing project, or create a new project using the Blank App template under **Visual Studio C#** (Android, iPhone & iPad, or Cross-Platform). **Important**: If adding to a UWP project ensure Build 16299 or higher is set in the project properties.
+2. Open an existing project, or create a new project using the Blank App template under **Visual Studio C#** (Android, iPhone & iPad, or Cross-Platform).

+    > [!IMPORTANT]
+    > If adding to a UWP project ensure Build 16299 or higher is set in the project properties.

 3. Add the [**Xamarin.Essentials**](https://www.nuget.org/packages/Xamarin.Essentials/) NuGet package to each project: